MahmoudAhmadOsman/spring-boot-react-/README.md

 ### Project Description

-This product is based on Java and React js.
+This project is based on Java and React js.